Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Centralize one communication channel

-That single action reduces cognitive load immediately.
-Momentum begins with structure.
+Even better, that single action reduces cognitive load immediately.
+As a result, momentum begins with structure.

 Conclusion: Structure Is the Strategy